 03:00.0 VGA compatible controller: NVIDIA Corporation TU117 [GeForce GTX 1650] (rev a1)

 If your system hosts an older graphics card, it is advisable to visit Nvidia’s official website to check compatibility.
-Installing legacy drivers might be necessary for older cards no longer supported by the latest Nvidia drivers.
+Installing legacy drivers might be necessary for older cards that are no longer supported by the latest Nvidia drivers.

-Step 3: Check the Secure Boot Status on AlmaLinux
+Check the Secure Boot Status

 If secure boot is enabled on your system, you might experience difficulties during the Nvidia driver installation.
 In such scenarios, you may need to turn off the secure boot or undertake additional measures to circumvent conflicts.
 Consequently, checking the secure boot status is a crucial step.